espressif/esp-video-components/esp_video/examples/simple_video_server/README.md

 ...
 ```

 Enter `http://esp-web.local/pic` or `192.168.47.100/pic` in the browser to access the image.
-Similar methods can also be used to access other URLs.
+Enter `http://esp-web.local/record` or `192.168.47.100/record` in the browser to download the original binary file.
+Enter `http://esp-web.local:81/stream` or `192.168.47.100:81/stream` in the browser to access the video stream.

 ## Troubleshooting